TeamUberStrike/UberUnity/README.md

 - Start the server
 - enter a match by New Game -> select Map -> select Exploration -> start
 - send and receive chat messages

+Furthermore data about weapon changes, firing and more is sent to the server.